aronmarden/latLngMappingScript/README.md

+# Latitude/Longitude 2 Geo Location Script

-# Script to pass through an array of latitude and longitude coordinate to the https://api.opencagedata.com enpoint, will return location data
+This script will pass through an array of latitude and longitude coordinates to the https://api.opencagedata.com enpoint, will return location data in response.

-## This is my first js / node scripts - don't judge to harshly :)
+p.s This is my first js / node script - don't judge to harshly :) - feel free to recommend improvements